choresh/nestjs-query-simple-website/docs/codeDocs/interfaces/Relation.md

 • **refType**: () => `Type`\<`any`\>

-The reference type for the relation.
+The type of the referred dato, specifies how it exists in MongoDB and how it is exposed in GraphQL.

 #### Type declaration

 ▸ (): `Type`\<`any`\>

-The reference type for the relation.
+The type of the referred dato, specifies how it exists in MongoDB and how it is exposed in GraphQL.

 ##### Returns